zzzprojects/docs/eval-expression.net/pages/getting-started/overview.md

 ## What is the C# Eval Expression library?

-The C# Eval Expression library is the most powerful expression evaluator.
-It supports nearly all the C# languages and keeps getting improved every year.
-The library also has multiple built-in logic to make it easier on your side to work and evaluate dynamic expressions.
+The C# Eval Expression library is the most powerful and flexible expression evaluator you can find.
+It supports nearly all the C# languages and gets improved every year.
+The library also has multiple built-in logic to make it easier on your side to work and evaluate C# dynamic expressions.

 Do not worry if that is still unclear because we will explain and cover more about what this library can do in this getting started section.
 But in a simple example, it allows you to do something like this: